Skip to content

 A feature of SPM is the ability to use Random Field Theory to correct for multiple statistical comparisons across N-dimensional spaces.
 For example, a 2D space representing the scalp data can be constructed by flattening the sensor locations (using the 2D layout we created earlier) and interpolating between them to create an image of \(M\times M\) pixels (when \(M\) is user-specified, eg \(M=32\)).
 This would allow one to identify locations where, for example, the ERP amplitude in two conditions at a given timepoint differed reliably across subjects, having corrected for the multiple t-tests performed across pixels.
 That correction uses Random Field Theory, which takes into account the spatial correlation across pixels (i.e, that the tests are not independent).
 This kind of analysis is described earlier in the SPM manual, where a 1st-level design is used to create the images for a given weighting across timepoints of an ERP/ERF, and a 2nd-level design can then be used to test these images across subjects.

-3D image for trial 2 of aceMdspm8_faces_run1.mat.
+3D image for a single trial of `aceMdspm8_faces_run1.mat`.
 The bottom image is a 2D x-y space interpolated from the flattened electrode locations (at one point in time).
 The two top images are sections through x and y respectively, now expressed over time (vertical (z) dimension).

 Smoothing